Roslyn Landmark Society: Educational programs

+History

-The Roslyn Landmark Society was founded in 1961.
-It was founded by Dr. Roger Gerry and his wife, Peggy when the historic downtown of Roslyn was threatened by destruction associated with urbanization.
-It was created to help preserve the Roslyn area's local history and to educate locals on the area's history.
+The Roslyn Landmark Society was founded in 1961 by Dr. Roger Gerry and his wife, Peggy, when the historic downtown of Roslyn was threatened by destruction associated with urbanization and otherwise by urban renewal.

 In the late 2010s, the funds needed were raised to restore the historic Roslyn Grist Mill, which is owned by Nassau County.
-The project, which the Roslyn Landmark Society is involved in, had been delayed for several decades, and as part of it, the property will be restored, and the Roslyn Landmark Society will use it as an education and research center.
-The project is ongoing as of 2021.
+The project – spearheaded by the Roslyn Landmark Society – had been delayed for several decades by county officials.
+As part of the project, the property will be restored, and the Roslyn Landmark Society will use it as a museum and an educational and research center.
+The project is ongoing as of 2026.

+In December 2024, the New York State Office of Parks, Recreation and Historic Preservation awarded the Roslyn Landmark Society a $675,000 Environmental Protection Fund grant for the third phase of the grist mill restoration.
+The final phase includes restoration of the mill's water wheel, husk frame and gearing mechanisms and is intended to prepare the building for public use as an educational center.

+The Society has also worked with the Village of East Hills on restoration of the Mackay Estate Gate Lodge.
+In 2025, the New York State Council on the Arts awarded the Roslyn Landmark Society $427,000 for replacement of the building's historic roof.
+Restoration work in 2025 included installation of replacement limestone blocks and historically appropriate windows.

-During the same decade, the Roslyn Landmark Society was also involved in restoring the marble horse tamers originally located at Clarence Mackay's former local estate, Harbor Hill.
+During the same decade, the Roslyn Landmark Society was also involved in restoring the two marble horse tamers originally located at Clarence Mackay's former local estate, Harbor Hill.
+One of the statues was relocated from a backyard in East Hills to its present location in Gerry Park in Roslyn, while its twin at Roslyn High School in Roslyn Heights was restored and rededicated in 2019.

 In 2020, the Roslyn Landmark Society was one of the organizations involved in preventing a historic home in East Hills from being demolished.

-As of 2021, the Roslyn Landmark Society's current presidents are is Howard Kroplick and John Santos.
-Kroplick had also served as the Town Historian of the Town of North Hempstead for 7 years until retiring from that position in 2019.

-The Roslyn Landmark Society gives annual tours of selected historic properties in Roslyn.
-Some of the Roslyn historic properties protected by the Roslyn Landmark Society have restrictive covenants.
+In July 2026, the Roslyn Landmark Society designed and launched a regional heritage trail system, known as the Roy W. Moger Greater Roslyn Heritage Trail.
+This heritage trail – one of the largest of its type in the United States – launched with 319 stops and 24 independent routes totaling over 150 mi in combined length, covering all communities within the Greater Roslyn area.
+It was named in honor of longtime Roslyn resident and leader Roy W. Moger – a key figure in the preservation movement in Roslyn in the 20th century.